nickredmark/ooth/docs/index.md

   ooth, // Required
   privateKey: fs.readFileSync("path/to/private.key"),
   publicKey: fs.readFileSync("path/to/public.key"),
-  algorithm: ALGORITHM_TU_USE // Defaults to 'RS256'.
-Used only if a publicKey / privateKey pair is provided });
+  algorithm: ALGORITHM_TO_USE, // Defaults to 'RS256'.
+Used only if a publicKey / privateKey pair is provided
+  tokenLocation: 'header'
+});
 ```